Need to talk? Call 1800 882 436.

 Normal sexual behaviour in children

-Parents often don’t expect this sort of behaviour, and some may feel anxious or uncomfortable about it.
-However, babies are not born feeling ashamed, embarrassed or guilty about their bodies.
-They learn these attitudes from the verbal and non-verbal messages they receive from their parents and other adults during their early years.
+Parents often don’t expect this sort of behaviour, and you may feel worried or uncomfortable about it.
+But babies are not born feeling ashamed, embarrassed or guilty about their bodies.
+They learn these ideas from the verbal and non-verbal messages they get from you and other adults.

-It is important not to confuse our opinions and values on sexuality with what is normal behaviour for children.
+It’s important not to confuse our ideas and values on sexuality with what’s normal, curious behaviour for children.

 Masturbation